Software Engineering — Software Process and Software Process Models (Part 2)

-A software process (also knows as software methodology) is a set of related activities that leads to the production of the software.
+A software process (also known as software methodology) is a set of related activities that leads to the production of the software.
 These activities may involve the development of the software from the scratch, or, modifying an existing system.

 Any software process must include the following four activities: